Alma Mater: Western Kentucky, 1964

-Richard Schmidt is in his 30th season as The University of Tampa head men's basketball coach, where he has led the Spartans to a total of 26 winning seasons.
+Richard Schmidt is in his 33rd season as the University of Tampa head men's basketball coach, where he has led the Spartans to a total of 29 winning seasons.
 The UT Athletic Hall of Fame induction in October 2004, Schmidt received the much deserved reward after more than two decades of success and contributions to the basketball program.

-With an all-time overall record of 604-301 (.667), Schmidt became the fourth active NCAA Division II coach and 12th overall to reach 600 victories as his Spartans defeated the University of Puerto Rico-Bayamon by a 53-44 score on Nov.
-26, 2011 in a game played at Eckerd College.
+With an all-time overall record of 659-335 (.663), Schmidt became the fourth active NCAA Division II coach and 12th overall to reach 600 victories as his Spartans defeated the University of Puerto Rico-Bayamon by a 53-44 score on Nov.
+26, 2011, in a game played at Eckerd College.
 He notched his 600th Spartan victory during the 2013-14 season with a 64-49 triumph again at Eckerd.

 While serving as the head coach at Vanderbilt for two seasons from 1979-81, Schmidt guided the Commodores to a sixth place finish in the SEC in his first season.
 Highlighting his rookie season campaign were victories over LSU, Auburn, Florida, Mississippi State and Georgia.
 In his second season at Vanderbilt, Schmidt led his team to a 60-55 victory over Kentucky in the SEC Tournament before falling in the SEC Finals to Mississippi State.
 The 1980-81 season featured victories over notable opponents including Iowa State, Memphis, Alabama, Georgia, Auburn and Florida.